allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 ### Parameters
 * `model` :  Choice between different CSA models.
 Currently implemented are two parametrisations of the circuit from [@kleczek], `simple` and `csa`.
 * `feedback_capacitance` :  The feedback capacity to the amplifier circuit.
 Defaults to 5e-15 F.
-* `amp_time_window` : The length of time the amplifier output is registered.
+* `integration_time` : The length of time the amplifier output is registered.
 Defaults to 500 ns.
 * `sigma_noise` : Standard deviation of the Gaussian-distributed noise added to the output signal.
 Defaults to 0.1 mV.
 * `threshold` : Threshold for TOT/TOA logic, for considering the output signal as a hit.
 Defaults to 10mV.
 * `clock_bin_toa` : Duration of a clock cycle for the time-of-arrival clock.
 Defaults to 1.5625 ns (i.e. a 640MHz clock).